 Elon Not Completely Insane

-Way back in edition 3 we talked about Falcon 9.
-SpaceX’s reusable rocket has been a breakthrough in space transportation.
-It has blazed the trail for what looks like a huge step forward in re-usable, affordable (sort of!), and larger rockets.
+Way back in Edition 3, we talked about Falcon 9.
+SpaceX's reusable rocket has been a breakthrough in space transportation.
+It has blazed the trail for what looks like a huge step forward in reusable, affordable (sort of!), and larger rockets.
 Reusing its boosters means the cost of putting stuff up in space is lessened dramatically and has become more environmentally friendly.
-The Falcon 9 has had 300 total launches, 258 total landings and 232 total reflights.
-The next step is developing materials to enable both boosters and second-stage to be reused.
+The Falcon 9 has had 300 total launches, 258 total landings, and 232 total reflights.
+The next step is developing materials to enable both boosters and the second stage to be reused.

 Everybody's Favorite Chat Buddy

-We hailed the unveiling of ChatGPT back in edition 77 and since then, it has exploded into everyday use.
+We hailed the unveiling of ChatGPT back in Edition 77, and since then, it has exploded into everyday use.
 While other large language models existed before ChatGPT, it is the one you all know of.
-It’s been used to help with student’s assignments and projects, we use it to write code here at Frontside, and it has even helped an author win a literature award.
-We’re not saying it’s all positive though.
-We later find out that ChatGPT was trained by underpaid workers.
-It even wrote this newsletter! (no it didn’t, but thank God, people have stopped this “trick” when explaining what ChatGPT is)
+It's been used to help with students' assignments and projects, we use it to write code here at Frontside, and it has even helped an author win a literature award.
+We're not saying it's all positive, though.
+We later found out that ChatGPT was trained by underpaid workers.
+It even wrote this newsletter!
+(No, it didn't, but thank God, people have stopped this "trick" when explaining what ChatGPT is.)

 NFTs: Scam or Not?